aristanetworks/avd-workshops/workshops/git.md

 ### Clone a Repository

-Navigate to the following GitHub repository https://github.com/PacketAnglers/avd-workshop.
-Click on the `Code` button and copy the URL.
+GitHub is a public site to store code repositories.
+Navigate to the following example repository [https://github.com/PacketAnglers/avd-workshop](https://github.com/PacketAnglers/avd-workshop).
+Click on the green `Code` button and copy the URL.

 ![Git Clone](assets/images/git_clone.png)